How to Write Great Voice Over Scripts

 Tip #5: Help Voice Over Talent Pronounce Difficult Words in the Script

-At times, you may need to include uncommon words, difficult to pronounce words, acronyms or words that are specific to your industry.
+At times, you may need to include uncommon words, difficult-to-pronounce words, acronyms, or words that are specific to your industry.
 If this is the case in your script, then you can do a few things to assist your talent.

 Make sure your script clearly defines the tone of your project.
 Is the VO supposed to be deep and menacing, sultry and sophisticated, or a friendly ‘guy/gal next door?’
 Who is the voice actor speaking to?
-Define their role, how it should sound, the mood of project, and the intended audience and you’ll get better results, save time, and potentially money, on retakes.
+Define their role, how it should sound, the mood of the project, and the intended audience and you’ll get better results, save time, and potentially money, on retakes.

 - You can send them audio clips on how the word should be pronounced.